wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Link to the Tracing Service Dashboard

-If the Wavefront Query Language (WQL) in an alert has an application or service name and when it meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
+If the Wavefront query in an alert has an application or service name and it meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
 The service dashboard lets you see RED metrics of the application or service and identify potential hot spots.

 Let's walk through the following scenario and see how it works: